 THE AMBLER HOUSE HEALTH AND WELLNESS CENTER, open to all regularly enrolled students, is staffed by a registered nurse who maintains regular hours for consultation and treatment.
-A health care professional (doctor, physician's assistant, or nurse practitioner) is available five days a week and is available for walk-in appointments between 8:00 a.m. and 9:00 a.m.
+A health care professional (doctor, physician's assistant, or nurse practitioner) is available five days a week and is available for walk-in appointments from 12:30-3:30 p.m.
+Monday through Friday.
 Students may be referred to other professionals for specialized care and/or follow-up.
 Medical attention is also available at the Hillsdale Hospital in the city of Hillsdale.